DragonMinded/bemaniutils/README.md

 their semantics, make sure to test both paths!
 If you are modifying code that is cythonized and you've compiled, make sure to re-run the above command or delete the compiled `.so` files, otherwise your changes will not show up when you test.

+# License and Usage

+All of the code in this repository is released under public domain.
+No attribution or releasing of source code is required.
+No warranty of the code or functionality is implied.
+However, open source would not flourish without contributions from users the world across.
+Pull requests are therefore appreciated!
+Please note, however, that the code contained in this repo is meant to facilitate preservation and personal enjoyment of otherwise lost versions of various arcade games.
+Do not attempt to check in anything legally owned by a business or personal entity including source code, images, siterips, game files or anything similar.
+Do not attempt to check in support for games currently being offered for sale or games which have not reached their end-of-life.

+Similarly, while I cannot control what you decide to do with this software, it would be very, very stupid to attempt to run this in a public arcade or convention, or to attempt to use this with games that you or another person or business are charging money for.
+If you do decide to do this anyway, do not advertise association with any of this software in any form whatsoever.
+Attempting to use this software for commercial gain or to compete publicly with official game support goes directly against the stated goals of this software.